franciscop/edittable/fields.md

 };
 ```

-> Note: when the data value is an object, it defaults to `text` so if `display` was omitted  above it would default to `display: 'text'`
+> Note: when the data value is an object, it defaults to `text` if present and error if not

 It can also be a function, so it will manipulate the whole field.
 Let's say we want to display only the end of a hash: